hieubkvn123/iecoe-sg-technical-interview/README.md

 # Technical Test for Data Scientist Intern

 Thank you for applying for a position with SAP.
 If you are reading this, it means that you have exhibited a set of desirable qualities during your first-stage interview.
-We would like to access your technical skills further by working on one problem.
+We would like to access your technical skills further.

 **Confidentiality requirements**:
 - Please do not share the task or data to anyone.